April 23, 2020

 Twenty-two working days of vacation are awarded to exempt employees at the beginning of each fiscal year, i.e., July 1.
 At the beginning of the academic year following the 10-year anniversary of employment, an additional day of vacation will be granted for each year over ten, to a maximum of twenty-five days.

 Every effort will be made to grant you your vacation at the time you desire.
 However, vacations cannot interfere with your department's operation and therefore must be arranged with the supervisor's approval.
 If any conflicts arise in requests for vacation time, preference will be given to the employee with the most seniority.
 Supervisors should schedule vacations to insure that all employees in their departments are able to use their full yearly allotments.

 No cash allowance will be made for unused vacations.
-A maximum of 5 days of unused vacation may be carried over to subsequent years.
+A maximum of 5 days of unused vacation may be carried over to a subsequent year.

 Vacations cannot be scheduled for less than one-half of your normal working day.

 If a College-paid holiday falls during your scheduled vacation period, you will receive an additional day of vacation or holiday pay, whichever you prefer.

-A maximum of 5 days of vacation time may be carried over and accumulated in subsequent calendar years.
+A maximum of 5 days of vacation time may be carried over and accumulated in a subsequent calendar year.
 Exceptions to this policy may be made in unusual circumstances, each case to be considered separately by management.